Exclusive | ‘Didn't Spare Us’: Indian Women Attacked In Glasgow Allege Racism

 While the police did not confirm whether any arrests have taken place, Divya told The Quint that the police informed them that the three accused -- allegedly minors -- have been apprehended.

-The Quint spoke to the two women about the 15 May incident, the 'racism and xenophobia' they allegedly faced.
+The Quint spoke to the two women about the 15 May incident and the 'racism and xenophobia' they allegedly faced.

 ‘Slapped Us Without Any Provocation’